dothenghia/Codefident/README.md

 ### Mark Files as Reviewed

 - Toggle the file as "Reviewed"
-- Files marked as reviewed show a checkmark (✓) in the Explorer view
+- Files marked as reviewed show a checkmark (✓) or a customizable icon in the Explorer view
 - Access via right-click in Explorer or Command Palette

 ### Other Operations